Connect with others who understand.

 The cause of guttate psoriasis is not completely understood.
 Like plaque psoriasis, guttate psoriasis is believed to be caused by an overactive immune system that creates inflammation and overproduces skin cells, according to the American Academy of Dermatology.

 In many cases, strep throat appears to be the main trigger of guttate psoriasis.
-According to the National Psoriasis Foundation, other possible triggers include:
+Other possible triggers include:

 • Upper respiratory infection